Geometry of weighted Lorentz-Finsler manifolds II: A splitting theorem: Introduction

 This splitting theorem was conjectured by Yau \cite{Ya} in 1982 and established by Newman \cite{Ne} in 1990.
 We refer to \cite{GH} for a simplified proof (see also \cite[Chapter~14]{BEE}), \cite{Ga-split} for a variant splitting theorem assuming the global hyperbolicity instead of the geodesic completeness, and to \cite{Fl,Ga-rela} for surveys including some similarities and differences between Theorem~\ref{th:Lsplit} and the \emph{Cheeger--Gromoll splitting theorem} \cite{CG} in Riemannian geometry.
 Some generalizations to \emph{weighted Lorentzian manifolds} can be found in \cite{Ca,WW2}.

 \emph{Lorentz--Finsler manifolds} generalize Lorentzian manifolds in the same manner as Finsler manifolds generalize Riemannian manifolds (see Section~\ref{sc:pre} for the precise definition).
-This class of space(time)s has been attracting growing interest from the viewpoint of the investigation of less regular spacetimes as well as the synthetic geometric study of Lorentzian manifolds (see, e.g., \cite{CM,Mc} and the references therein).
+This class of space(time)s has been attracting growing interest from the viewpoint of the investigation of less regular spacetimes as well as the synthetic geometric study of Lorentzian manifolds.
 The latter study was motivated by the fruitful theory in the positive-definite case, namely the \emph{curvature-dimension condition} as a synthetic notion of lower (weighted) Ricci curvature bound.
-Finsler manifolds of weighted Ricci curvature bounded below provide an important ``non-Riemannian'' class of spaces satisfying the curvature-dimension condition (see \cite{Oint,Obook}), and (weighted) Lorentz--Finsler manifolds will have a similar significance in the synthetic theory of Lorentzian manifolds.
+Finsler manifolds of weighted Ricci curvature bounded below provide an important ``non-Riemannian'' class of spaces satisfying the curvature-dimension condition (see \cite{Oint,Obook}), and this fact motivated the introduction of a reinforced condition called the \emph{Riemannian curvature-dimension condition}.
+We refer to a survey \cite{Am} for the successful theory of metric measure spaces satisfying the Riemannian curvature-dimension condition.
+In the recent development of a Lorentzian counterpart to the curvature-dimension condition (see, e.g., \cite{CM,Mc}), (weighted) Lorentz--Finsler manifolds will have a similar significance to Finsler manifolds, and then it is important to know what results in Lorentzian geometry can be generalized to the Lorentz--Finsler setting, which is an aim of our work.

-In our previous works \cite{LMO,LMO2}, we have investigated time oriented Lorentz--Finsler manifolds equipped with weight functions on causal vectors, that we call \emph{weighted Finsler spacetimes} (see Section~\ref{sc:wLF} for the precise setting).
+In our previous papers \cite{LMO,LMO2}, we have investigated time oriented Lorentz--Finsler manifolds equipped with weight functions on causal vectors, that we call \emph{weighted Finsler spacetimes} (see Section~\ref{sc:wLF} for the precise setting).
 We established several singularity theorems in \cite{LMO} and comparison theorems including the Laplacian comparison theorem in \cite{LMO2} (see Theorem~\ref{th:Lcomp}).
 On one hand, the Laplacian comparison theorem is a key ingredient in the proof of the Lorentzian splitting theorem.
 On the other hand, the Cheeger--Gromoll splitting theorem was generalized to (weighted) Finsler manifolds in \cite{Osplit} (with the help of the Laplacian comparison theorem in \cite{OShf}).
 Hence it is natural to proceed to splitting theorems for weighted Finsler spacetimes.

 Our main result is the following.